cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ```

 Best practice is to run `scheduledRefreshTimer` in a separate worker Cube.js instance.
-For serverless deployments [REST API](rest-api#api-reference-v-1-run-scheduled-refresh) should be used instead of timer.
+For serverless deployments [HTTP API](rest-api#api-reference-v-1-run-scheduled-refresh) should be used instead of timer.

 ### extendContext